Are you ready to discover your college program?

 Higher Education in Vermont

-Though small in landmass and population, Vermont’s reputation for higher education is far larger, as it features the highest number of colleges and universities per capita in the nation.
-Leading the way are five public and 18 private, nonprofit institutions — 20 of which offer undergraduate programs and 19 that confer advanced degrees.
-For doctorates, including computer science programs in Vermont, look no further than Middlebury College, the University of Vermont (in Burlington), and the Vermont Law School.
+Vermont has a reputation for providing a range of higher education options, with a large number of colleges and universities per capita.
+The state has five public and 18 private nonprofit institutions -- 20 of which offer undergraduate programs and 19 confer advanced degrees.
+For doctorates, including computer science programs in Vermont, students can choose from schools such as Middlebury College, the University of Vermont in Burlington, and the Vermont Law School.

-Hybrid and online courses are increasingly available at computer science schools in Vermont, accommodating busy schedules and providing a more affordable way to earn a CS degree.
-Online programs, such as those offered at UVM, are delivered 100% via LMS or a virtual learning management system like Blackboard, with many other classes taught asynchronously.
-As a result, students have more options available to them, while previous obstacles to earning a degree — such as geographic location — are becoming less of a factor.
+Hybrid and online courses are available at computer science schools in Vermont, accommodating busy schedules and providing a more affordable way to earn a CS degree.
+As a result, students have more options available to them, while previous obstacles to earning a degree -- such as geographic location -- are becoming less of a factor.

 Computer Science Careers in Vermont

 Vermont's leaders have recognized that discovery and innovation are the primary drivers in a tech-led economy, and the state has taken proactive steps to address its present and future.
-Tech talent, already facing a demand gap, is coveted across all industries these days, from healthcare to education to tourism.
+Tech talent, already facing a demand gap, is coveted across all industries today.

-Vermont, one of six New England states, has made strides in both STEM and CS fields, even before it implemented its tech and science plan.
+Vermont has always focused on both STEM and CS fields.
 The Green Mountain State has reported significant growth in hardware and software development, R&D, and aerospace discovery, as well as advances in energy research and manufacturing.

-- University of Vermont Medical Center: As Vermont's largest employer, UVM Medical Center serves approximately 160,000 residents in the Chittenden and Grand Isle area and maintains 11 primary care clinics and over 100 outreach clinics.
-CS professionals help hospitals and healthcare networks organize data/records, build databases, solve cybersecurity, and improve communication.
+- University of Vermont Medical Center: As Vermont's largest employer, UVM Medical Center serves approximately 160,000 residents in the Chittenden and Grand Isle area.
+It maintains 11 primary care clinics and more than 100 outreach clinics.
+CS professionals help hospitals and healthcare networks organize data/records, build databases, solve cybersecurity challenges, and improve communication.

-- IBM: Facility in Essex Junction produces semiconductors and employs more than 5,400 Vermont workers.
-A global company, IBM operates in over 170 countries, and its entire business centers on computers: hardware, middleware, and software, hosting, analytics, nanotechnology.
-It ranks among the world’s leaders in innovation, brand awareness, and green efforts.
+- IBM: The facility in Essex Junction employs more than 5,400 employees.
+A global company, IBM operates in more than 170 countries, and its entire business centers on computers: hardware, middleware, and software, hosting, analytics, nanotechnology.

 Computer Science Programs in Vermont